 To keep visitors from becoming annoyed with your site, only deploy modal windows when you absolutely need to, and only if they assist the user with their primary goal.
 Anything less, and users might forget their original goal and grow frustrated.

-For warnings and alerts, only crucial errors and permanent actions should prompt a modal display.
-For forms, stick to those which gather required information or at least significantly improve their experience on your site.
+- Forms - Stick to those which gather required information or at least significantly improve their experience on your site.
 And all steps in a multi-step modal process should be highly relevant to the users’ end goal.

-For any interactive elements or steps that don’t qualify, use a modeless display instead.
+- Other Elements - For any interactive elements or steps that don’t qualify, use a modeless display instead.

 2. Deactivate all background elements.

 In order to effectively draw all attention to the modal, all background elements must be visually and functionally phased out behind the child window.
+You can do this with:

-Visually, modals blur and/or darken most or all parent elements.
+- Visual Effects - Modals typically blur and/or darken most or all parent elements.
 This gives the impression that the modal window sits above the other content. some drop shadow around the modal can also create this effect.

-Functionally, ensure that no page element outside the modal window is clickable or selectable via the keyboard, and consider disabling scrolling as well.
+- Deactivating Functionality - Ensure that no page element outside the modal window is clickable or selectable via the keyboard, and consider disabling scrolling as well.
 Any extra functionality from the parent page will send mixed signals about the purpose of the modal.

 Another important note: Since a modal renders all other page content inaccessible until closed, all the information users need to complete the modal must be provided within the modal window itself.
 Users shouldn’t need to refer back to parent content to address the modal — any task which requires this switching is better suited for a modeless display.